Making Differences in Berlin:

 Transforming Museums and Heritage in the 21st Century

-That cultural diversity and difference raise some of the most pressing dilemmas in our contemporary – and future – world is widely recognised.
-Globalization – a label for a variety of processes – is used to describe the disappearance of cultural and linguistic diversity on the one hand, and the presence of greater evident ‘close-up’ diversity in the form of migrants and tourists on the other.
-Identity politics and post-colonialism promote recognition of difference and colonial legacies; and many States struggle over – and come to different temporary settlements on – how far cultural diversity should be acknowledged and accommodated, and pasts publicly represented and even, insofar as it might be possible, redressed.
-In many European countries, not least Germany, Islam has become the focus of some of the most complex and sensitive political questions over cultural diversity in contemporary society.
+Cultural diversity and difference raise some of the most pressing dilemmas in our contemporary – and future – world.
+Globalization – a label for a variety of processes – is used to describe the disappearance of cultural and linguistic diversity on the one hand, and the co-presence of greater diversity in the form of migrants and tourists on the other.
+Identity politics and post-colonialism promote recognition of difference and colonial legacies; and many States struggle over – and come to different temporary settlements on – how far cultural diversity should be acknowledged, ignored, integrated and/or celebrated.
+Similarly, there are questions and struggles over how pasts are publicly represented and even, insofar as this is possible, redressed.

 Museums and heritage not only deal with social and cultural diversity in this sense, however, but also with so-called ‘natural’ diversity (e.g. ‘bio-diversity’).
 Furthermore, they engage in differentiating activities, especially classification, that act to make identities and differences of multiple kinds.
-Of particular interest for Making Differences in Berlin is how these may become interrelated through actual practice – for example, how museological classifications into kinds of museums and collections may influence how certain cultural groups are represented, or how specific notions of bio-diversity might inform those of cultural diversity, or vice-versa.
-By looking at a range of kinds of museums – including natural science as well as art and ethnography – the project will be able to get critical traction on differences among differences as well as any traffic between them.
+Of particular interest for Making Differences is how these may become interrelated through actual practice.
+For example, how might museological classifications into kinds of museums and collections influence how certain people or histories are represented?
+How might specific notions of bio-diversity inform those of cultural diversity, or vice-versa?
+By looking at a range of kinds of museums – including natural science as well as art and ethnography – the project aims to get critical traction on differences among differences as well as any traffic between them.

-Museums offer an exciting reflexive potential for examining theorizations that analysts might share – for example, the mobilisation of certain notions of diversity or cosmopolitanism – and even for collaboratively exploring these, and thus for conceptual revision and development.
+Museums offer exciting reflexive potential for examining and collaboratively exploring concepts and practices about difference.
 Because the museum and heritage transformations in Berlin are informed by many contemporary and cutting-edge ideas, it is a highly productive site for reflexive theorizing.
 Analyzing how difference and diversity are being constituted in Berlin’s ongoing museum and heritage transformations is of historical significance in itself and also offers a window through which to understand what is at stake in a range of forms of differentiation, and to examine the implications of strategies and conceptualizations involved.
-More specifically, it offers the opportunity to investigate museums and heritage as what Tony Bennett has called ‘differencing machines’ that ‘aspire to new forms of dialogism that put earlier notions of exhibition in question’.1) T. Bennett 2006 ‘Exhibition, difference, and the logic of culture’, in I. Karp et al. Museum Frictions.
-Public Cultures/Global Transformations, Durham NC: Duke University Press, pp.46-69, p.46.
 This not only concerns new spaces, styles and technologies of display but also the possibility to understand and use heritage in new ways – as part of forging new knowledge relationships, publics and futures.

-Making Differences in Berlin is in effect a multi-researcher ethnography of ‘making differences’ in Berlin’s contemporary transforming museum and heritage-scape.
-It will examine ongoing developments in international, comparative perspective.
+Making Differences is a multi-researcher ethnography of Berlin’s contemporary transforming museum and heritage-scape.
+It examines ongoing developments in international, comparative perspective.
 Key current transformations in Berlin include major planned developments of the museums of the project partners, the Museum für Naturkunde (MfN) and the Stiftung Preussischer Kulturbesitz (SPK).
-The latter includes a new Museum of Islamic Art (MIK) and the Humboldt-Forum (HF), which will display objects from the Ethnological Museum, the Museum of Asian Art and from the Humboldt-Universität zu Berlin within a controversial ‘new old’ space, generally referred to as the Schloss and currently under construction, in the centre of Berlin.
-All of these are due for completion by 2019.
-They are seen as some of the most significant museum development projects currently underway not only in Germany but internationally.
+The latter includes a new Museum of Islamic Art (MIK) and the Humboldt-Forum (HF), which will display objects from the Ethnological Museum, the Museum of Asian Art and from the Humboldt-Universität zu Berlin within a controversial ‘new old’ space, generally referred to as the Schloss and currently under construction, in the centre of Berlin, and due to open in 2019.

 One ambition of the research project is to go ‘behind the scenes’ of the high-profile developments and to examine and analyze what goes on in practice and process.
 How are outcomes shaped, not only by plans and visions, and the mobilization of particular examples or histories, but also by unacknowledged assumptions, imaginaries, contingencies or politics?

-The research project will not, however, be limited to the high-profile sites but will also seek to examine this more widely in relation to more low-key, hidden or neglected forms of heritage-making.
+The research is not limited to the high-profile sites but also explores more low-key, hidden or neglected forms of heritage-making.
 This includes perspectives of visitors and potential visitors and of different groups or communities.
-These may be within Berlin or as part of the networks formed by museums and heritage organizations themselves.

-Making Differences in Berlin is commited to direct engagement with practice, process and players ‘on the ground’.
-As well as study and analysis, this also includes ongoing reflexive participation in the developments – such as conceptual development, exhibition design or visitor research – where this is feasible and desired by research participants.
+Making Differences is commited to direct engagement with practice, process and players ‘on the ground’.
+As well as study and analysis, this also includes ongoing reflexive participation in the developments – such as conceptual development, exhibition design or visitor research.

 Science and Citizenship